Lcornet/GENERA/README.md

 Please visit
 https://bccm.belspo.be/content/bccm-collections-genomic-era

-# NEWS
-20/05 !!!
-BUSCO is now available in GENcontam, from all and busco mode !!!
-16/05 !!!
-EukCC has been added to GENcontams tool version 2.0.0, can be used as an alternative to BUSCO !!!
-11/05 !!!
-BUSCO is temporarily disabled from GENcontams du to permission issue, see issue 23 for info !!!
-10/05 !!!
-Braker has been added to Annotation tool !!!
-05/05 !!!
-The Training is available online: https://www.youtube.com/watch?v=bfqSl9Mi8eA !!!
-03/05 !!!
-Genome-downloader version 3.0.0 is now available: donwload of proteomes + genomes !!!
-19/04 !!!
-Genomic contamination estimation has been added to GENERA tools !!!
-19/04 !!!
-Single locus Maximum Likelihood Phylogeny has been added to GENERA tools !!!
-14/04 !!!
-Genome-downloader version 2.0.1 is now available: abbr mode is now optional !!!
-13/04 !!!
-Average Nucleotide Identity has been added to GENERA tools !!!
-12/04 !!!
-GTDB has been added to GENERA tools !!!
-08/04 !!!
-Metabolic has been added to GENERA tools !!!
-01/04 !!!
-Orthology version 2.0.0 is now available: Specific gene analysis available, nucleotide mode available !!!
-20/03 !!!
-Genome-downloader version 2.0.0 is now available: Dereplication of genomes and species level are available !!!
-10/02 !!!
-OGs enrichment has been added to GENERA tools !!!
-03/02 !!!
-OGs DNA reverse translate has been added to GENERA tools !!!
-28/01 !!!
-Multi locus Maximum Likelihood Phylogeny has been added to GENERA tools !!!

 # Publications
 1. ToRQuEMaDA: tool for retrieving queried Eubacteria, metadata and dereplicating assemblies.
    Léonard, R. R., Leleu, M., Vlierberghe, M. V., Cornet, L., Kerff, F., and Baurain, D. (2021).